krother/software-engineering-python/how_to_take_over_a_legacy_project/problems_with_legacy_code.md

     return max([(d.count(x),x) for x in set(d)])[1]

 This line returns the most frequent element from a list.
-It is a moderate example, we've seen much worse.
+It is a moderate example, we have seen much worse.

-The moment an experienced programmer departs and leaves a lot of functional but hardly maintainable code, the project can suddenly go into debt.
+The moment an experienced programmer departs and leaves a lot of functional code that is hard to read, the project can suddenly go into debt.

 As long as great programmers are in short supply, you need to find alternatives.

-### 4. Python
+#### 4. Python
-Python is not the best language to support legacy code.
+Python itself is not the best language to support legacy code.
-Pythons built-in method to check whether a program looks ok is importing modules.
-Importing gives you SyntaxErrors and the most crude exceptions.
+Pythons built-in method to check program code before execution gives you SyntaxErrors and the most crude exceptions.
 Unfortunately, Python does not provide you with anything more.

-Even a simple typo bug like the following will go unnoticed:
+Even a simple bug resulting from a typo like the following will go unnoticed:

     def get_modification_name(id):
          return DATABASE.get(idx)